bit-kitty/Coursera-IBM-Data-Science/index.md

         <p align="center"><sub>Manhattan (NYC) definitely did not show much of an elbow</sub></p></td>
     </tr></table></center>

 In this case, with limited time and stubborn data points, I did have to seek additional business context from Esri's Tapestry Segmentation to determine which groupings are more viable for this study.
-While observing the visualization of the Foursquare segmented venue clusters for Manhattan, they do in fact, resemble the shapes of the Tapestry Segmentation (pictured below).
+While observing the visualization of the Foursquare segmented venue clusters for Manhattan, they do to a certain degree, resemble the shapes of the Tapestry Segmentation (pictured below).
 With the limited amount of time for this study, I took advantage of this alignment and applied the basic demoographics findings from Esri to help explain the additional nuances of our newly formed venue based segments.

 ![Manhattan Clusters](https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/Manh_Cluster_Map.png?raw=true "Title")

-As you can see, the plotted clusters above align fairly well with those of the Esri Tapestry segments in Manhattan for Laptops and Lattes (light blue blocks) and High Rise Renters (purple blocks).
+As you can see, the plotted clusters above aligned fairly well with those of the Esri Tapestry segments in Manhattan for Laptops and Lattes (light blue blocks) and High Rise Renters (purple blocks).
 Cluster 1 (red pins) appeared to match more so to the High Rise Renters.
 Cluster 2 (purple pins) mapped more to the Laptops and Lattes group.

 <center><table><tr>
     <td align="center"><img src="https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/Manh-Esri-Segs.png?raw=true" width="275"></td>